PrimordialMoros/bending-example-addon/README.md

-# bending-test-plugin
+# Bending Example Addon

-This is a test plugin for [Bending](https://github.com/PrimordialMoros/Bending) that also serves as an example.
+This is an example addon for [Bending](https://github.com/PrimordialMoros/Bending).

-It currently registers a new move called EarthDome.
+It registers a new ability called EarthDome.